CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Applicability to SEV-ES

 \subsection{\atknameOne on SEV-ES}

-The primary challenge to apply \atkname on SEV-ES machines is to bypass the VMSA check.
+There are two main challenges when applying \atkname to SEV-ES.
+The primary challenge is to bypass the VMSA check.
 Directly resuming the attacker VM using the victim's ASID would cause VMRUN to fail immediately, because the VMSA integrity check takes place before fetching any instructions in the attacker VM.
 Since the attacker VM's VMSA is encrypted using the VEK of the attacker VM, when resuming the attacker VM with the victim's ASID, the decryption of VMSA leads to garbage data, crashing the attacker VM immediately.
 Therefore, to perform \atknameOne, the adversary must change the save state pointer (0108h) of the attacker VM's VMCB so that the attacker VM will reuse the victim VM's VMSA.
-As such, the attacker VM cannot change the register values that are stored in the VMSA, which includes \rip, gCR3, and all general-purpose registers (if not exposed in the GHCB).
-Therefore, with SEV-ES, the adversary is no longer able to arbitrarily control the execution of the attacker VM by simply manipulating its \nrip in its VMCB's control area~\cite{amd:2019:manual}.

-However, by pausing victim's VCPU during VMEXIT and changing attacker's VMSA pointer (0108h) to victim's VMSA, the adversary is still able to perform \atknameOne on SEV-ES VMs to achieve the same goal---extracting the entire gPT or decrypting any 8-byte memory block conforming to a PTE format.
+The second challenge is to control the decrypted memory block's page offset.
+As the attacker VM reuses Victim VM's VMSA, the attacker VM cannot change the register values that are stored in the VMSA, which includes \rip, gCR3, and all general-purpose registers (if not exposed in the GHCB).
+Therefore, with SEV-ES, the adversary is no longer able to directly control the execution of the attacker VM by simply manipulating its \nrip in its VMCB's control area~\cite{amd:2019:manual}.
+However, by pausing victim's VCPU at different execution points, the \nrip can be different at each VMEXIT.
+As such, the adversary is still able to perform \atknameOne on SEV-ES VMs to achieve the same goal---extracting the entire gPT or decrypting any 8-byte memory block conforming to a PTE format.
 To show this, we have performed the following experiments: \looseness=-1

 Two SEV-ES VMs were launched.
 The ASID of the victim VM is set to be 1 and that of the attacker VM is 2.
-The hypervisor pauses the victim VM at one of its VMEXIT, so that its VMSA is not used by itself.
+The hypervisor pauses the victim VM at one of its VMEXITs, so that its VMSA is not used by itself.
 The attack is performed in the following steps: \looseness=-1

-\bheading{\ding{192} Prepare nPT.} During the VMEXIT of the attacker VM, the hypervisor clears the Present bits of the all PTEs in the attacker VM's nPT.
+\bheading{\ding{192} Prepare nPT.} During the VMEXIT of the attacker VM, the hypervisor clears all the Present bits in the nPT of the attacker VM.

 \bheading{\ding{193} Manipulate the attacker VM's VMCB.} The hypervisor first changes the attacker VM's ASID from 2 to 1.
 It also informs the hardware to flush all TLB entries of the current CPU, by setting the TLB clearing field (058h) in the VMCB control area.
 Finally, it changes the VMCB save area pointer to point to the victim's VMSA.